haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

 As of PHP7, you can **immediately execute anonymous functions** ([Example](#immediatily-invoking-an-anonimous-function)).

-Closures were introduced in PHP 5.3.
-As of PHP 5.4.0, when declared in the context of a class, **the current class is automatically bound to it, making $this available inside of the function's scope** ([Example](#closure-declared-in-the-context-of-a-class)).
+As of PHP 5.4.0 when declared in the context of a class, **the current class is automatically bound to it, making $this available inside of the function's scope** ([Example](#closure-declared-in-the-context-of-a-class)).
 If this automatic binding of the current class is not wanted, then static anonymous functions may be used instead.
 As of PHP 5.4, anonymous functions may be declared statically ([Example](#static-closure-declaration)). **This prevents them from having the current class automatically bound to them**.
 Objects may also **not be bound to them at runtime** ([Example](#attempting-to-bind-an-object-to-a-static-anonymous-function)).
+PHP 5.4 now allows accessing private and protected members of an object if it's passed into an anymous function ([Example](#accessing-private-method-of-a-class-inside-a-Closure))

 If you try to call a closure **stored in an instance variable** as you would regularly do with methods, it will **give you an error** because php tries to match the instance method called with the name of the instance variable wich is not defined in the original class' signature ([Example](#how-to-call-a-closure-stored-in-a-instance-variable)).